: Consumer

 a contribution to fixed costs.

-- No excess capacity consider total costs
+- No excess capacity consider total costs: If there is no excess

 capacity, a firm should attempt to obtain a price in excess of total job